Labor-as-Capital-DAO/public-docs/WhitePaper.md

 <a id="3">[3]</a>  Wikipedia, "Web3" , https://wikipedia.org/wiki/Web3 , 2021.

-<a id="4">[4]</a>  Alik Xandro and others, "Purple Book of the Labor as Capital DAO", https://github.com/Labor-as-Capital-DAO/public-docs/blob/main/PurpleBook.md , 2025.
+<a id="4">[4]</a>  Alik Xandro with iol Academy and others, "Purple Book of the Labor as Capital DAO", https://github.com/Labor-as-Capital-DAO/public-docs/blob/main/PurpleBook.md , 2025.

 <a id="5">[5]</a>  Adam Back, "Hashcash - a denial of service counter-measure", http://hashcash.org, 2002.
 Satoshi Nakamoto, "Bitcoin: A Peer-to-Peer Electronic Cash System", http://bitcoin.org, 2008.